-Make your new Mac feel like a comfy couch by customizing your settings
+Make your new Mac yours by fully customizing your settings

 - FileVault and Gatekeeper (Security & Privacy)

-- Notification preferences (Notifications)
+- Notification preferences (Notifications & Focus)

-- How long you want the display to stay on before sleeping (Energy Saver)
+- How long you want the display to stay on before sleeping (Energy Saver or Battery)

 - Touch Bar customization (Keyboard)